Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Related Work

 Our work is mainly related to two categories of methods: multi-agent and latent AIRL/GAIL algorithms.
-Yu et al. \cite{yu2019multi} proposed a multi-agent AIRL framework for Markov games under correlated equilibrium.
+Yu et al.~\cite{yu2019multi} proposed a multi-agent AIRL framework for Markov games under correlated equilibrium.
 It is capable of modeling general heterogeneous multi-agent interactions.
-The PS-GAIL algorithm \cite{bhattacharyya2018multi} considered a multi-agent environment in the driving domain that is similar to ours\textemdash homogeneous agents with shared policy under centralized control\textemdash and extended GAIL \cite{ho2016generative} to model the interactive behaviors.
-In \cite{bhattacharyya2019simulating}, they augmented the reward in PS-GAIL as a principle manner to specify prior knowledge, which shares the same spirit with the structured reward functions in GRI.
+The PS-GAIL algorithm~\cite{bhattacharyya2018multi} considered a multi-agent environment in the driving domain that is similar to ours\textemdash cooperative and homogeneous agents with shared policies\textemdash and extended GAIL~\cite{ho2016generative} to model the interactive behaviors.
+In~\cite{bhattacharyya2019simulating}, they augmented the reward in PS-GAIL as a principle manner to specify prior knowledge, which shares the same spirit with the structured reward functions in GRI.

 Latent AIRL models integrate a VAE into either the discriminator or the generator for different purposes.
-Wang et al. \cite{wang2017robust} conditioned the discriminator on the embeddings generated by a VAE trained separately using behavior cloning.
-The VAE encodes trajectories into low-dimensional space, enabling the generator to produce diverse behaviors from limited demonstration.
-VDB \cite{peng2018variational} constrained information contained in the discriminator's internal representation to balance the training procedure for adversarial learning algorithms.
-The PEMIRL framework \cite{yu2019meta} achieved meta-IRL by encoding demonstration into a contextual latent space.
-Though studied in different context, PEMIRL is conceptually similar to our framework as both its generator and discriminator depend on the inferred context variables.
+Wang et al.~\cite{wang2017robust} conditioned the discriminator on the embeddings generated by a VAE trained separately using behavior cloning.
+The VAE encodes trajectories into low-dimensional space, enabling the generator to produce diverse behaviors from the limited demonstration.
+VDB~\cite{peng2018variational} constrained information contained in the discriminator's internal representation to balance the training procedure for adversarial learning algorithms.
+The PEMIRL framework~\cite{yu2019meta} achieved meta-IRL by encoding demonstration into a contextual latent space.
+Though studied in a different context, PEMIRL is conceptually similar to our framework as both its generator and discriminator depend on the inferred latent variables.